THE OAKLAND LITERACY SYMPOSIUM

 How do we build a future where every young person is on a path to learn and love to read, and thrive in school and beyond?

-WHO IS HOSTING?
+WHO IS THE HOST?

 Literacy & Justice for All: Oakland Literacy Symposium is Oakland Literacy Coalition's inaugural conference that aims to break down barriers, highlight best practices, and elevate local solutions.